cal-pratt/flexdi/README.rst

             yield session

+    # An entrypoint is a convenience method for creating no argument
+    # version of a function or coroutine.
+You should typically only
+    # have one entry point used in your applications.
+    @graph.entrypoint
-    def execute(session: Session) -> int:
+    def main(session: Session) -> int:
         print(session.execute(text("SELECT datetime('now');")).one())
         return 0

-    # We always call the graph from a with statement to ensure
-    # we clean up any dependencies which require teardown
-    def main() -> int:
-        with graph:
-            return graph.resolve(execute)
+    # Notice that we call main with no arguments!
     if __name__ == "__main__":
         sys.exit(main())